frcdesign/FRCDesign.org/docs/index.md

 FRCDesign.org is a comprehensive learning guide and technical reference for FRC design using Onshape.

-!!! warning "Markdown Issues"

-    We are currently investigating an issue that causes markdown to render differently on the site than it previously did.
-If you see any issues, please let us know in a [GitHub Issue](https://github.com/frcdesign/FRCDesign.org/issues).
-We are working to fix this as soon as possible.

 <div class="grid cards" markdown>

 -   :fontawesome-solid-flask-vial:{ .lg .middle } **Website Feature Guide**